Genre = Contemporary Romance, Romantic Comedy, Over 30 Romance

 Like to laugh one minute and cry the next?
 This is the right romance for you.

 At 34, Michael Larson has made himself into a good man, even if he is still far from being a perfect one.
-He considers himself at least reformed of his previously bad dating habits.
+He considers himself at least reformed from his previous bad dating habits.
 Unfortunately, Carrie Addison, the future mother of his child and the woman he loves madly, doesn’t agree with that assessment.
 The challenge he faces is how to keep Carrie in life until he finds a way to change her mind.

 Despite advice from his meddling family about hanging on to a woman looking to escape him, Michael pressures Carrie into a marriage of convenience.
-Her indecision about him and the baby is heart wrenching, but Michael won’t let even her doubts stop him.
+Her indecision about him and the baby is heart-wrenching, but Michael won’t let even her doubts stop him.
 He can’t bear the thought of losing her now that he finally has her in his arms at last.

 It wasn’t the first time Michael Larson had awakened in a strange bed early on a Saturday morning, but it was the first time the strange bed was one in his own house.